Why is JacqCAD now free?

 more than ample power to run JacqCAD.

-An alternative approach is to use the free SheepShaver OS 9 Emulator to run JacqCAD within SheepShaver's OS 9 window on modern Intel-based Macs under OS X 10.5 (Leopard) through 10.11 (El Capitan).
+An alternative approach is to use the free SheepShaver OS 9 Emulator to run JacqCAD within SheepShaver's OS 9 window on modern Intel-based Macs under OS X 10.5 (Leopard) through 10.12 (Sierra).
 Versions of SheepShaver are also available for Windows and Linux; JacqCAD has been tested under the Windows version but not yet under the Linux version.
 Please see my notes about using SheepShaver and the limitations thereof.

 Note that SheepShaver is unsupported freeware for which we cannot offer any support.
 Please address any SheepShaver related questions to the SheepShaver user group.